praserx/fullstack-course/1-programming-essentials/README.md

 2. Arrays, Slices, Maps and memory management
    1. Array declaration and definition
    2. Slice declaration and definition
+   3. Maps declaration and definition
-   3. Go memory management and garbage collector (Go vs. C vs. Rust vs. Python)
+   4. Go memory management and garbage collector (Go vs. C vs. Rust vs. Python)
-   4. Memory management and security
+   5. Memory management and security
-   5. Buffer overflow attack
+   6. Buffer overflow attack
 3. Functions and program flow, scopes, global and local variables
    1. Function declaration and definition, how to properly comment a function
    2. Program flow a scopes